 For more information, contact the DCAD Financial Aid Office at 302.622.8867 ext.
-105 or ext.
-122, financialaid@dcad.edu, or visit the college's website: www.dcad.edu.
+122, or visit the college's website.

 Eligibility

 To receive federal and state aid, a student must meet the following criteria:

 - Be accepted by DCAD into the Associate of Fine Arts degree program and enrolled for a minimum of six credits - Be a United States citizen or eligible non-citizen (permanent resident) - Be registered with Selective Service, if required - Be in good standing with any prior federal student aid awards (loans or grants)